Learning how to start investing may seem intimidating to beginners.

 There are a number of online platforms like Think or Swim that allow you to engage in paper trading free of charge, enabling you to practice investing in the most realistic way possible without risking any real money.

-Are you not sure where you stand on your investing journey or how much money you need to retire?
-You need my Investing Journey Success Planner.
-Use it to plan, save and invest at any age.
+Are you unsure where you stand on your investing journey, want more clarity on a topic or two, or wondering how much money you need to retire?